gkossakowski/kentuckymule/notes.md

 full symbol table creations per second.
 Switching from Scala's mutable Map to Guava's `MultiMap` improved the performance from 85k to 125k per second.

-Later work on fixing bugs decraesed the performance to 113k ops/s in `BenchmarkEnter.enter` (using the tree from parsing `Typer.scala`).
+Later work on fixing bugs decreased the performance to 113k ops/s in `BenchmarkEnter.enter` (using the tree from parsing `Typer.scala`).
 Switching from a combo of `MultiMap` and `ArrayBuffer` to `Scope` (borrowed almost verbatim from dotty) increased performance to 348k ops/s.
 This is an astonishing